 Report it to the police, with your frame number.
 If you have bike insurance, you need to report the theft to the police within 24 hours of discovery.
 Then make sure you report it to your insurer.

-Set up eBay and gumtree alerts (search for your bike e.g. dawes galaxy cross, then set alerts so you get emailed every time someone posts one of these)
+Search for your bike online.
+Try Find That Bike or Bikeshd (London-based).
+Set up eBay and gumtree alerts – search for your bike e.g. dawes galaxy cross, then set alerts so you get emailed every time someone posts one of these.

-Put up posters in local bike shops/email local bike shops,
+Keep your eyes peeled.
+Check the market & cash exchange places, put up posters in local bike shops/email local bike shops.

 Email us firstname.lastname@example.org and we’ll put up info on this page, please include photos and any defining features that would distinguish your bike from another bike of the same model.